AnnaSak7/docker00/README.md

 19. 'docker ps -a' -> you can see the containers that are stopped too

 20. 'docker start kai-mysql' to restart the once-stopped container

+## to get the mysql data on the container from the local pc

+- install 'pip install mysql-connector-python'